paschal533/Kuverse-NFT-Marketplace/README.md

 ```

-- Note :- This app was deploy to Rinkeby testnet, so you need to connect your wallet to Rinkeby before you can Interact with the app.
+- Note :- This app was deploy to Chiadochain testnet, so you need to connect your wallet to Chiadochain before you can Interact with the app.

 # 🎗 Overview